End Times: Introduction

 - Of the 260 chapters of the New Testament, there are more than 300 references to the Lord’s return.

 - Twenty-three of the twenty-seven New Testament books refer to this great event.
-Three of the four other books are single-chapter letters written to individuals concerning a particular subject, and the fourth is Galatians, which does imply Christ’s coming.
+Three of the four remaining books are single-chapter letters addressed to individuals on specific topics, while the fourth, Galatians, focuses on Christ's coming.

 - For every prophecy on the first coming of Christ, there are eight on Christ’s Second Coming.

 2. EMPHASIZING THE WRONG THINGS ABOUT END-TIMES – Without a doubt, eschatology is central to all of Scripture.
-It is difficult to over-emphasize the themes of the Kingdom of God and the Day of the Lord and the renewal of the universe.
-Some, however, have emphasized the wrong things about the end-times – making their interpretation a test of fellowship; building elaborate doctrines around a questionable interpretation; making their interpretation central to understanding the Bible.
+The themes of the Kingdom of God, the Day of the Lord, and the renewal of the universe are very important.
+Some people focus on the wrong aspects of the end-times, turning their interpretations into tests for fellowship, creating complex doctrines from uncertain views, and making these interpretations central to understanding the Bible.

 What We Agree On